newrelic/infra-integrations-sdk/docs/tutorial.md

 	"events": []
 }
 ```
-In order to define the metric value, we will use the function `SetMetric` from the `SDK package`. `nr-integrations-builder` automatically generates the `populateMetrics` function:
+In order to define the metric value, we will use the function `SetMetric` from the SDK package. `nr-integrations-builder` automatically generates the `populateMetrics` function:
 ```go
 func populateMetrics(ms *metric.MetricSet) error {
 	// Insert here the logic of your integration to get the metrics data